PeterMace/topmtg/README.md

    flask run
    ```

-6. To run the React App in development, checkout the [README](./react-app/README.md) inside the `react-app` directory.
+6. To run the React App in development, start this application from this location using `npm start`.

+No environment variables are needed to run this application in development, but be sure to set the REACT_APP_BASE_URL environment variable in heroku!

+This app will be automatically built when you deploy to heroku, please see the `heroku-postbuild` script in your `express.js` applications `package.json` to see how this works.

 ***
 *IMPORTANT!*